tundish/turberfield-dialogue/turberfield/dialogue/sequences/cloak/foyer.rst

 [NARRATOR]_

-    It appears this building used to be a hotel.
-This would be the foyer.
+    It appears this place used to be a hotel.
+This would have been the foyer.
     You can see the footprint of a long reception desk running down one side of the floor.